 Rather than consistently accruing events in a trace, a stack-based model can be defined where events generated by method activations are associated with the activation call-stack frame; when the activation is popped, so are the associated events.
 This allows security decisions to be made with respect to events in the current calling context.
-The Java stack inspection (Gong et al., 1997) access control mechanism, for example, is based on sequences of events on the call stack.
-A stack-based access control model has additionally been combined with a history-based security mechanism in (Abadi and Fournet, 2003), and a static analysis for enforcing general stack-based properties via temporal logic is presented in (Besson et al., 2001).
-Direct type inference for a stack-based security model has been studied previously, e.g. in (Skalka and Smith, 2000); however, since security mechanisms such as that proposed in (Abadi and Fournet, 2003) require both a history- and stack-based perspective, we believe that our uniform approach is simpler than e.g. combining direct stack- and history-based inference in such a context.
+The Java stack inspection [20] access control mechanism, for example, is based on sequences of events on the call stack.
+A stack-based access control model has additionally been combined with a history-based security mechanism in [1], and a static analysis for enforcing general stack-based properties via temporal logic is presented in [8].
+Direct type inference for a stack-based security model has been studied previously, e.g. in [36]; however, since security mechanisms such as that proposed in [1] require both a history- and stack-based perspective, we believe that our uniform approach is simpler than e.g. combining direct stack- and history-based inference in such a context.

 In this section, we observe that a stack-based security model can be statically enforced, not by redefining the inference system discussed in Sect.
 6, but by an effect post-processing technique called stackification.
 Stackification takes as input an effect that predicts the trace generated by a program, and returns the stack contexts generated by a program.
 The stack contexts generated by a program are formalized by refiguring the FJ{trace} operational semantics with regard to stacks, rather than histories, yielding the language model we call FJ{stack}.
-Stack contexts maintain a notion of ordering; hence stacks, which we denote ς , are LIFO sequences of histories, and are either nil or constructed with a